csutedja/Dell-T3610-OpenCore-Build/README.md

 https://dortania.github.io/OpenCore-Install-Guide/config-HEDT/ivy-bridge-e.html

-- _Note 1: when generating an SMBIOS use **iMacPro1,1**_
+- Note 1: when generating an SMBIOS use **iMacPro1,1** model
 -  _Note 2: AppleCpuPmCfgLock **and** AppleXcpmCfgLock **must** be enabled for your system to boot, as you cannot disable it on the T3610 easily_
--  _Note 3: make sure **XhciPortLimit** is disabled, your ports should be mapped before installing anyways._
+-  Note 3: make sure **XhciPortLimit** is disabled, your ports should be mapped before installing anyways.
--  _Note 4: as stated in the guide, if you are running Catalina or older make sure the Apple Secure Boot setting is set to **Disabled**_
+-  Note 4: as stated in the guide, if you are running Catalina or older make sure the Apple Secure Boot setting is set to **Disabled*

 # Post-installation
 Assuming you carefully followed the above guides and instructions, macOS should boot properly.
 However, there are a few specific post install tips that I highly recommend that I will link below: